micromastery/micromastery.github.io/_posts/2024-04-07-fine-tuning-llms-for-behavioural-changes.md

 <act>: A constructor is a special method that is called when an object is created.
 It initializes the object's properties.
 A destructor is a special method that is called when an object is destroyed.
 It cleans up any resources that the object was using.
 ```

+As we can see, the output is nowhere near what we want the LLM to respond.
 ### Prepare training data

 ```python